 Q. What is the best diet to lower cholesterol, lose weight and stay healthy?

-A. A recent study concluded that you can adapt your diet to your personal tastes and traditions.
+A. According to a study of dietary patterns, you can adapt your diet to your personal tastes and traditions.
 However, you need to stick to an eating pattern that is healthy overall (JAMA Internal Medicine, online June 15, 2020).
 In general, you’ll want to eat more whole foods and cut way back on processed foods.

 Over three decades, the researchers collected an enormous amount of data from nearly 200,000 health care professionals.
 There were 165,794 women who participated in the Nurses’ Health Study and the Nurses’ Health Study II.
 In addition, 43,339 men participated in the Health Professionals Follow-up Study.
 The researchers collected diet and health information from these volunteers every few years over decades, up to 32 years.